jrjturnbull/MPhys/README.md

     - *SYSTYPE*: the column headers for the DATA files
     - *THEORY*: the theoretical predictions, taken from validphys
 - **dt_comparison**: contains all files pertaining to the validphys data-theory comparisons
+- **ExpCov**: contains validphys files for the experimental covariance matrices
-- **matrices**: contains all computed matrices from covariance.py (cutoff lines removed):
+- **matrices**: contains all computed matrices from in pickled format (kinematic cuts applied):
-    - *CR*: the correlation matrix
+    - *CR*: the theory correlation matrix
-    - *CV*: the covariance matrix
+    - *CV*: the theory covariance matrix
-    - *CVN*: the covariance matrix, normalised to the theory
+    - *CVN*: the theory covariance matrix, normalised to the theory
+    - *ECR*: the experimental correlation matrix
+    - *ECV*: the experimental covariance matrix
+    - *EVC*: the theory covariance eigenvectors (for non-zero eigenvalues)
+    - *EVCN*: the theory covariance eigenvectors, normalised to the theory
+    - *EVL*: the non-zero theory covariance eigenvalues
+    - *EVLN*: the theory covariance eigenvalues, normalised to the theory
-    - *EXP*: the experimental data, taken from datafiles/DATA
+    - *EXP*: the raw experimental data, taken from datafiles/DATA
     - *NUA*: the nuclear uncertainty array
     - *TH*: the theory_central values, taken from datafiles/THEORY
 - **output**: contains all output files computed from output.py